cse110-sp21-group23/cse110-sp21-group23/README.md

 - Our Team 23andMe Kanban board [here](https://github.com/cse110-sp21-group23/cse110-sp21-group23/projects/1)

 ## Source
-[\source](https://github.com/cse110-sp21-group23/cse110-sp21-group23/tree/main/source) folder includes all source code and test code of Bullet Journal Application.\
+The **[/source](https://github.com/cse110-sp21-group23/cse110-sp21-group23/tree/main/source)** folder includes all source code and test code of Bullet Journal Application.\
-We separate the code in three part, css code in \css folder, java script code in \js folder, and the index.html is in the root of \source.
+We split our code into two, with the [frontend folder](https://github.com/cse110-sp21-group23/cse110-sp21-group23/tree/main/source/frontend)being about the frontend and holds all our different webcomponents while the [server folder](https://github.com/cse110-sp21-group23/cse110-sp21-group23/tree/main/source/server) is the backend, where our server is held.

 ## Testing
 We mainly focus on the unit tests, and have some cypress test for the part that we cannot use unit test to test.
-We spent a lot of time on how to run both unit test and cypress test together and have an integrated test coverage, but it does not allow us to do it, so we have separated test coverages.
+We spent a lot of time on how to run both unit test and Puppeteer test together and have an integrated test coverage, but it does not allow us to do it, so we have separated test coverages.
 - Unit test (Jest)
   - TODO
    [TODO]()